 About 100 years ago, the rate of human consumption was projected to supersede the rate of food production.
 Instead of turning to nutrition and focusing on the quality and diversity of the food we ought to produce and consume, we turned to quantity.
 Food, thereafter, became another necessity on an itemized list of daily needs rather than a symbol of our culture and the focal point of our survival.
 Since this global change in mentality, the quality and societal reverence of food within a culture have diminished.
 As a consequence, our food traditions have begun to vanish.
 Today, many culinary traditions and artisanal products are on the brink of extinction.

-In summary, we aspire to shape the future of food culture on a global scale by inspiring individuals to make positive and sustainable changes in the way they grow, make, cook and share food.
-By providing our contemporaries with a platform of education in the “old ways” of cooking, we hope to challenge others to critically think about the way their consuming effects their health and the health of the planet.
+Through our work, we hope to help shape the future of food culture on a global scale by inspiring individuals to make positive and sustainable changes in the way they grow, make, cook and share food.
+By providing our contemporaries with a platform of education in the “old ways” of cooking, we hope to challenge others to critically think about the way their consumption affects their health and the health of the planet.
 We believe that by sharing this information, we will be positively contributing to the world’s food system.

 We are traveling around the world in search of traditional recipes and the stories behind the people who maintain their culinary heritage.
 In an attempt to forge new relationships with people involved in traditional food making, we volunteer on homesteads and small-scale, organic farms.
 There, we work alongside locals as we learn about the region's terroir and seasonal produce.
 We practice the local language, introduce ourselves to neighbors, and visit other local farms, farmers' markets, family-run shops, artisan bakeries, and street vendors.